lrodriguezlujan/neurostr/doc/measures.md

 ---
 # Measures

-Measures are simply functions that take a single reference to an [element of a neuron](goals_architecture.html) or a set of them and computes some output value, the measure itself.
+Measures are functions that take a single reference to an [element of a neuron](goals_architecture.html) or a set of them and compute some output value, the measure.
 We can distinguish between single and set measures, depending on whether they take one or more references as input.
 Single elements references (e.g. a single Node) are simply C++ references, whereas sets are `std::vector` of `std::reference_wrapper`.

 All classes, functions, etc. related to selectors are defined in the `neurostr::measure` namespace.
 You can include their headers individually or take them all by adding the header file `measure.h`